Terms of enrolment for international students

 3.2.
 An approved insurance policy is a condition of enrolment.
 Holders of all visa types are required to have approved insurance for the duration of their study.
 A student visa holder is also required to have approved health and travel insurance for the duration of their visa or until they depart New Zealand, whichever comes first.

 3.3.
-The default approved insurance policy is the Studentsafe Inbound University Policy premium.
-Enrolled international students will be charged the Studentsafe Inbound University Policy premium.
-The Studentsafe Inbound University Policy premium must be paid unless the University of Auckland approves the use of an alternative insurance policy.
-An Insurance Waiver Form is submitted by the Insurance Waiver Application deadline prior to the start of the Semester/Quarter, or on the 2nd Friday after your programme start date (Doctoral).
-For more information contact email@example.com or www.auckland.ac.nz/is-insurance.
+The default approved insurance policy is the Studentsafe Inbound University policy.
+Enrolled international students will be charged the Studentsafe Inbound University policy premium.
+The Studentsafe Inbound University policy premium must be paid unless the University of Auckland approves the use of an alternative insurance policy.

 4. Recognition of prior learning